dalu93/MovieFinder/README.md

 Open the `MovieFinder.xcodeproj` file using Xcode and run the project

 ### Design decisions
+##### Architecture
+The application architecture is **MVVM**, with usage of *Services*, *Stores* and *FlowControllers* for connecting to the API, persistance and navigation.
+Every object, which is being stored in the database, has his own *Entity* instance which is only used to communicate with the database layer.
+In this way any error and inconsistency should be avoided.

 ##### Usage of SwiftLint
 I have decided to use SwiftLint (version 0.25.1) with default rules to make sure that the code is clean and readable for the iOS/Swift community members.
 Only one warning couldn't be